THIS WEBPAGE IS ALSO AVAILABLE

 Only an ordained priest or bishop, consecrated though the Sacrament of Holy Orders (illustrated in the picture above) can perform this vital, sacred task!
 As St. John Vianney expressed it so movingly, in the Holy Sacrifice of the Mass, when the priest says the words of consecration “Our Lord comes down from heaven at his voice and shuts Himself up in a little Host,” (the wafer that then becomes the Body and Blood of our Lord Jesus Christ)!

 Christ also gave priests the power to forgive sinsin His name in the sacrament of Penance after His resurrection, when he told his disciples “Receive the Holy Spirit.
 Whose sins you shall forgive, they are forgiven them, and whose sins you shall retain, they are retained" (John 20:22-23).

-Our Holy Father once referred to this most powerful sacrament as “an extraordinary source of serenity and peace.”
+Pope Benedict XVI once referred to this most powerful sacrament as “an extraordinary source of serenity and peace.”
 He also stated in his letter mentioned earlier that “priests ought never to be resigned to empty confessionals or the apparent indifference of the faithful to this sacrament.”

 Grace is what counts here: grace given us by the priests in the person of Christ in the all the sacraments.
 Let us all pray that our priests be inspired by the Holy Spirit to radiate Christ’s grace and, thus, His love for us, so that we might do the same for each other!

 St. John Vianney once called the priesthood “the love of the heart of Jesus.”
-Keep Jesus close to your heart as well, and to seek out his grace in prayer and in the sacraments.
+Keep Jesus close to your heart as well, and seek out his grace in prayer and in the sacraments.
 And remember who He has chosen to give them to us: his priests!